chapel-lang/chapel/doc/rst/language/spec/ranges.rst

 Ranges can be *sliced* using other ranges to create new sub-ranges.
 The resulting range represents the intersection between the two ranges’ represented sequences.
-The stride and alignment of the resulting range are adjusted as needed to make this true. ``idxType`` and the sign of the stride of the result are determined by the first operand.
+The stride, alignment, and bounds of the resulting range are adjusted as needed to make this true. ``idxType`` of the result is determined by the first operand.
+The sign of the stride of the result is the product of the operand strides' signs.

 Range slicing is specified by the syntax: